syncfusion-content/windowsforms-docs/WindowsForms/QTP/Installation-and-Deployment.md

-This section contains the location of the samples, source code and assemblies.
+This section contains the location of the samples, source code, and assemblies.